spiral/app-grpc/README.md

 $ php ./app.php grpc:generate proto/service.proto
 ```

 Generated code will be available in `app/src/Service`.
-Implement generated service interface
-and application will register it automatically.
+Implemented service will be automatically registered in your application.

 License:
 --------